 - Culprit Number #3 – Soil Fungus also known as verticillium wilt and fusarium wilt

-I looked at these factors and because I’m an natural gardener who doesn’t use products I took a step back and watched this plant for about a week.
-I also stopped watering between rainfall after I covered the bed with hay mulch from our pastures.
+I looked at these factors and because natural gardening is my preference I took a step back and watched this plant for about a week.
+I also stopped watering between rainfall and covered the bed with hay mulch from our pastures.

 Then I removed all the brown and yellow leaves with clippers by cutting them from the base.
 At this point the plant was growing in three directions and it was only a matter of time before the growth had the ability to go explosive.